gui2project/5trackportastudio/doc/readme.md

 <!-- Start www/app/js/webAudioApi.js -->
 ## File: www/app/js/webAudioApi.js

+Create all EQ types

 ---

+#### Method: armTrackToggle()

+Connects the whole signal chain so that you hear you microphone feed through your speakers, last step before recording process

+---

 #### Method: grabFromAudioRecorderBuffer()

-Callback function for getRecorderBuffer, grabs the buffer
-    from the recorder.js and transfers it to a WebAudioApi buffer called recording buffer.
+Callback function for getRecorderBuffer, grabs the buffer from the recorder.js and transfers it to a WebAudioApi recording buffer.

 <!-- End www/app/js/webAudioApi.js -->